 Arctic Paper S.A. purchases energy both as fuel (biomass and natural gas) and as electricity (from the local grid).
-We also produce electricity at our mills using hydropower plants (Arctic Paper Munkedals), counterpressure steam turbines (Arctic Paper Grycksbo and Arctic Paper Kostrzyn) and gas turbines (Arctic Paper Kostrzyn), which we also put on the market, when appropriate.
-The most energy-intensive processes in paper production are the generation of steam, which is used in the process of drying paper, and the operation of motors, used in paper machines, refiners and pumps.
+We also produce electricity at our mills using hydropower plants (Arctic Paper Munkedal), counter pressure steam turbines (Arctic Paper Grycksbo and Arctic Paper Kostrzyn) and gas turbines (Arctic Paper Kostrzyn), which we also sell to the market, when appropriate.
+The most energy-intensive processes in paper production are the generation of steam, which is used in the drying of paper, and the operation of motors, used in paper machines, refiners and pumps.

 Various types of energy efficiency programmes are in place at all three of our mills.
-One recent example of a large project implemented to improve heat energy consumption is the intro duction of new heat recovery systems at our mill in Grycksbo 2015, in Munkedal in 2016 and in Kostrzyn in 2017, replacing old, less efficient systems.
-At the same time, we put in place smaller-scale programmes, such as replacing old lamps with LED lamps in the car park at the Munkedal mill and in warehouses in Grycksbo.
+One recent example of a large project implemented to improve heat energy consumption is the introduction of new heat recovery systems at our mill in Grycksbo 2015, in Munkedal in 2016 and in Kostrzyn in 2017, replacing old, less efficient systems.